Pancho Segura: Professional career

 In February 1957, Segura won the inaugural Ampol Tournament of Champions at White City, Sydney, the richest tournament of the year.
 The TOC was the most prestigious series of pro tournaments in the late 1950s, and the Australian version was funded by Ampol, the Australian oil company.
-Segura defeated Hartwig in five sets in the first round, came from behind to beat Gonzales at 13-11 in the fifth set in the semi-final, and won in three straight sets over Sedgman in the final.
+Segura defeated Hartwig in five sets in the first round, came from behind to beat Gonzales at 13–11 in the fifth set in the semi-final, and won in three straight sets over Sedgman in the final.
 Segura regarded this as his greatest tournament win.
 Kramer designated the Sydney tournament as one of the four major professional tournaments, together with Kooyong, Forest Hills, and L.A.
 Masters.
 Segura beat Pails in a North American tour that was the undercard tour for the World Series (the main contest featured Gonzales against Ken Rosewall).
-Segura beat Rosewall in the semi finals at Cleveland in April, but lost to Gonzales in the final.
-Segura beat Gonzales in the semi finals at Wembley in September, but lost in the final to Rosewall.
+Segura beat Rosewall in the semi-finals at Cleveland in April, but lost to Gonzales in the final.
+Segura beat Gonzales in the semi-finals at Wembley in September, but lost in the final to Rosewall in five sets.